jaysylvester/citizen/README.md

             }
         };

+To forcibly clear and expire a user's session:

+    set.session.expires = 'now';

 Like cookies, session variables you've just assigned aren't available during the same request, so use a local instance if you need to access this data right away.